3mdeb/-hardware-presale-validation/docs/sd-wire-test-stand.md

     ```

     > Substitute `<x>` with the device number corresponding to your USB-UART
     > Converter for example `/dev/ttyUSB0`.
-The `dmesg` command allows to
+The `dmesg` command allows for
-    > identify the latest connected devices.
+    > identyfing the latest connected devices.

 1. Plug the power supply into the RTE J17 Micro-USB slot.
 1. Login into the device by using the default credentials: